Orlando Furioso: Later literature

 In France, Jean de la Fontaine used the plots of some of the bawdier episodes for three of his Contes et Nouvelles en vers (1665–66).

-In chapter 11 of Sir Walter Scott's novel Rob Roy published in 1817, but set circa 1715, Mr. Francis Osbaldistone talks of completing “my unfinished version of Orlando Furioso, a poem which I longed to render into English verse…”
+In chapter 11 of Sir Walter Scott's novel Rob Roy published in 1817, but set circa 1715, Mr. Francis Osbaldistone talks of completing "my unfinished version of Orlando Furioso, a poem which I longed to render into English verse...".

+Virginia Woolf's eponymous historical romance Orlando (1928) is intricately structured by permutations of many elements of Ariosto's poem.

 The modern Russian poet Osip Mandelstam paid tribute to Orlando Furioso in his poem Ariosto (1933).

 The Italian novelist Italo Calvino drew on Ariosto for several of his works of fiction including Il cavaliere inesistente ("The Nonexistent Knight", 1959) and Il castello dei destini incrociati ("The Castle of Crossed Destinies", 1973).
 In 1970 Calvino brought out his own selection of extracts from the poem.

-The Argentine writer Jorge Luis Borges was an admirer of Orlando and included a poem, Ariosto y los árabes (Ariosto and the Arabs), exploring the relationship between the epic and the Arabian Nights, in his 1960 collection, El hacedor.
+The Argentine writer Jorge Luis Borges was an admirer of Orlando and included a poem, Ariosto y los árabes (Ariosto and the Arabs), exploring the relationship between the epic and the Arabian Nights, in his 1960 collection El hacedor.
 Borges also chose Attilio Momigliano's critical study of the work as one of the hundred volumes that were to make up his Personal Library.

 The English novelist Anthony Powell's Hearing Secret Harmonies includes images from Orlando Furioso to open chapter two.
-Hearing Secret Harmonies. is the final book in Powell's twelve-volume series, A Dance to the Music of Time.
+Hearing Secret Harmonies is the final book in Powell's twelve-volume series, A Dance to the Music of Time.

 British writer Salman Rushdie's 2008 novel The Enchantress of Florence was partly inspired by Orlando Furioso.